Slycace/TravelBuddy/README.md

 ## About the Project

-Traveling Application where users can't create their own routes built on top of google maps api.
-The users are able to pull up their own linked up travel route and pull up the names, adresses, phone numbers, and hours of operation for the spots they've selected.
+TravelBuddy is an interactive ui built on on top of the google maps api.
+Designed to make users life easier, the user can search up the cities and spots they want to travel too and add them to their own route.
+The route will then display the cities/locations linked up together on their own personal tailored travel map.
+In addition the users can select these spots and pull up the names, addresses, phone numbers, and hours of service for each location.

 <p align="right">(<a href="#top">back to top</a>)</p>